Vera Komissarzhevskaya

-Later in her career, Komissarzhevskaya is notable for her patronage of the up-and-coming theatre artist, Vsevolod Meyerhold.
-Following Meyerhold's unsuccessful attempts to stage symbolist plays at Stanislavsky's Moscow Art Theatre, Komissarzhevskaya invited him to try his experiments at her new Dramatic Theatre.
+Later in her career, Komissarzhevskaya became notable for her patronage of the up-and-coming theatre artist, Vsevolod Meyerhold.
+Following Meyerhold's unsuccessful attempts to stage symbolist plays at Stanislavsky's Moscow Art Theatre, Komissarzhevskaya invited him to try his experiments at her new Dramatic Theatre in Saint Petersburg.
 During their short-lived collaboration, the two managed to develop Meyerhold's symbolist aesthetic and Komissarzhevskaya herself starred in two of the most critically and commercially successful productions.

 Life and work

 Komissarzhevskaya was born in Saint Petersburg, into a wealthy and distinguished family.
 Her father was the celebrated Russian opera singer Fyodor Komissarzhevsky, a leading tenor at the Mariinsky Theatre, and her mother, Mariya Nikolaevna Shulgina, was the daughter of General Nikolai Shulgin, a war hero and officer in the Preobrazhensky regiment.
 Komissarzhevskaya had a close relationship with her father, and she frequently corresponded with Komissarzhevsky.
 Towards the end of his life, he wrote to Mariya Nikolaevna, saying:

 This commitment to his daughter's life and work was a testament to her favor, as her half-brother was Theodore Komisarjevsky, a famous theatrical director in his own right.
 Fyodor actually educated both Vera and Theodore in the art of acting from an early age.
 Fyodor was a respected acting teacher with many other successful students, such as Konstantin Stanislavsky.